chill117/lnurl-node/README.md

 {
 	// The algorithm to use when creating the signature via HMAC:
 	algorithm: 'sha256',
-	// The "protocol://host:port/endpoint" for your lnurl server (e.g "http://yourlnurlserver.com/lnurl").
+	// The externally reachable URL w/ endpoint for your server (e.g "https://example.com/lnurl"):
-	// You must provide a base URL.
 	baseUrl: null,
 	// Whether or not to lnurl encode the signed URL:
 	encode: false,